material-motion/material-motion/starmap/specifications/primitives/gesture_recognizers/GestureRecognizer.md

 A gesture recognizer should expose an API for adding objects that will receive state change events.

-These observers should be invoked each time the gesture recognizer's state value is written to.
+These observers should be notified each time the gesture recognizer's state changes.

 ```
 protocol GestureRecognizer {